 Into AfricaNew Word City, Inc. #ad - When the explorer rené caillié returned to France from Africa in 1828, he published a sketch of the legendary city he had discovered - Timbuctoo.
 But neither that simple drawing nor his matter-of-fact description gave Caillié's countrymen a sufficiently colorful picture to match their preconceptions of how Africa should look.

-Into Africa #ad - They turned their backs on the young explorer, ignored his accomplishments, and let him die neglected.
+They turned their backs on the young explorer, ignored his accomplishments, and let him die neglected.
 Here are the epic adventures of the european explorers who opened Africa – from Mongo Park and Vasco da Gama to Francis Burton and David Livingstone and Henry Stanley.

 Black Detroit: A People's History of Self-DeterminationAmistad #ad - He also brings into focus the major figures who have defined and shaped detroit, and Ralphe Bunche, the founder of Motown, Berry Gordy, the city’s first black mayor, diva songstress Aretha Franklin, including William Lambert, Malcolm X, the great abolitionist, Coleman Young, winner of the Nobel Peace Prize.